saikumar0605/ner-sports-certificate/README.md

 ## Solution proposed

-Since this is a task of Named Entity Recognition, 2 model have been used.
+Since this is a task of Named Entity Recognition, 2 models have been used.
 To extract a person name, pre-trained BERT model has been used.
 To extract the Winning position, sports name and year of organization, spacy model has been used.

 ## Dataset used
 The dataset has been provided with 300 certificates.
 The data has been manually extracted and is intended for training purposes.